parhelia512/nogcaa/README.md

 # nogcaa
-Simple associative array implementation for D (-betterC).
+Simple associative array implementation for D (-betterC, @nogc).
 Actually, this is a simplified betterC port of druntime/blob/master/src/rt/aaA.d
  * betterC port of druntime/blob/master/src/rt/aaA
  * memory management using any memory allocator (malloc-based one is default).